How to Make T-Shirt Yarn

 Finishing the T-Shirt Yarn

 Before you start rolling, though, you'll probably want to encourage the edges to roll up, leaving fewer of the raw edges exposed.
 To do that, take the yarn by the length and give it a hard tug between your hands.
-You can also roll it a bit between your fingers as you go to help the raw edges roll to the inside.
+You can also roll it a bit between your fingers as you go to help the raw edges move to the inside.
 Even after this treatment, the edges might not be completely perfect, but that's part of the beauty of making your own yarn.